-take a self-management approach, to enable people to manage their symptoms and work towards realistic goals.
+- take a self-management approach, to enable people to manage their symptoms and work towards realistic goals.
 Different levels of support may be required at different times.
-This may work directly with individuals, and indirectly with family members, caregivers and employers, to build their knowledge and capacity to support people with Long Covid.
+This may also include support to use appropriate self-management apps. - work directly with individuals, and indirectly with family members, caregivers and employers, to build their knowledge and capacity to support people with Long Covid.